 - Maturation.
 Once back in the intestines, the parasites grow into male or female worms.
 Female worms can be more than 15 inches (40 centimeters) long and a little less than a quarter inch (6 millimeters) in diameter.
 Male worms are generally smaller.

 - Reproduction.
 Male and female worms mate in the small intestine.
-Female worms can produce 200,000 eggs a day.
-You expel the eggs in your feces.
+Female worms can produce 200,000 eggs a day, which leave your body in your feces.
 The fertilized eggs must be in soil for at least 18 days before they become infective.

 The whole process — from egg ingestion to egg deposits — takes about two or three months.
 Ascariasis worms can live inside you for a year or two.